rafalp/Misago/dev-docs/plugins/hooks/check-see-private-thread-permission-hook.md

 #### `action: CheckSeePrivateThreadPermissionHookAction`

 Misago function used to check if the user has a permission to see a private thread.
-Raises Django's `Http404` if they can't.
+Raises Django's `Http404` if they don't.

 See the [action](#action) section for details.